 Sales Intelligence can tell you at any time how your sales for the month are looking and how your sales teams are getting on.
 With active alerts and email integration set up to tell you of any big news, you’ll always be up to date with the latest goings on in your business.

 7. Your deals are sitting in the pipeline for too long

-So, the good news is if you find that you have a lot of deals sitting in your sales pipeline for a long period of time, then you’re not the only ones.
+So, the good news is if you find that you have a lot of deals sitting in your sales pipeline for a long period of time, then you’re not the only one.

 However, one of the reasons could be that you aren’t targeting the right people with the right products.

-For instance, with Sales Intelligence software, if you’re supplying a bakery then you can easily see which customers are buying flour off you but not buying eggs.
+For instance, with Sales Intelligence software, if you’re supplying a bakery, then you can easily see which customers are buying flour from you but not buying eggs.
 Surely they must be buying these from somewhere else If they’re making cakes?

-You can also see if these customers all of sudden start buying a brand new product from you, maybe they have started buying yellow icing in bulk, to make on trend emoji cakes.
-You will be alerted to this, so you may decide to then start targeting your other prospects and customers in this field to see if they too require yellow icing based on this new trend.
+You can also see if these customers suddenly start buying a brand new product from you.
+Maybe they have started buying yellow icing in bulk to make on-trend emoji cakes.
+You will be alerted to this, so you may decide to then start targeting your other prospects and customers in this field to see if they, too, require yellow icing based on this new trend.

-Sales Intelligence software spots trends and opportunities for you, so you can concentrate on completing sales quicker and more efficiently than ever before.
+Sales Intelligence software spots trends and opportunities for you, so you can concentrate on completing sales quicker and more efficiently than ever.